dfelinto/blender-manual/manual/video_editing/sequencer/strips/effects/speed_control.rst

    This can then be manually :doc:`keyframed </animation/keyframes/index>` to recreate the animation.

 Length
-   Maps the frame range on a 0%-100% scale.
+   Maps the frame range on a percentage scale.
 For example, using this and a value of 50% will select the frame halfway through the sequence.

 Interpolation